 - Contract formation rules: local rules on contract formation will apply to the retailer's various e-commerce platforms in each of the jurisdictions in which those platforms operate.
 The retailer will want to ensure that its platforms comply with these rules so that it has enforceable contracts in place with its retail customers.

 - Contract terms: broadly speaking, there are two areas for retailers to consider.
 First, ensuring that key commercial terms are properly incorporated into its contracts.
 For example, terms and conditions relating to pricing, payment and delivery.
 Second, ensuring that terms and conditions that allocate legal liability between the retailer and the consumer are incorporated and enforceable.
-Many jurisdictions restrict retailers' ability to enforce terms that seek to exclude or limit their liability and are favourable to consumers.
-Given the risk that local law may apply to the contracts generated by a retailer's e-commerce platforms, it is generally sensible to get local law advice on the enforceability of any contractual terms that seek to limit or exclude the retailer's liability in the context of consumer claims.
+Many jurisdictions operate under laws that aim to be favourable to the consumer; for instance, by restricting the retailers' ability to enforce terms that seek to exclude or limit their liability.
+Given the risk that local law may apply to the contracts generated by a retailer's e-commerce platforms, it is generally sensible to get local legal advice on the enforceability of any contractual terms that seek to limit or exclude the retailer's liability in the context of consumer claims.

 - E-commerce and consumer legislation: it is likely that there will be specific local laws that will apply to consumers generally and more specifically in respect of e-commerce contracts with consumers.
 In the EU, there are a number of pieces of legislation that cover this area and apply across all Member States.
 Primarily, these relate to information provision by e-commerce operators and fairness of terms in consumer contracts.
-A number of EU Directives will impose obligations on the retailer in these areas, such as the Unfair Commercial Practices Directive,7 the Unfair Terms Directive,8 the E-Commerce Directive9 and the Consumer Rights Directive.10 The retailer will need to ensure not only that its e-commerce platform provides the information required by these Directives and that its contracts with consumers are compliant with these Directives but also, for the reasons discussed above, that it has complied with any specific local laws that apply in this area.
+A number of EU Directives will impose obligations on the retailer in these areas, such as the Geo-Blocking Regulation,8 the Unfair Commercial Practices Directive,9 the Unfair Terms Directive,10 the E-Commerce Directive11 and the Consumer Rights Directive.12 The retailer will need to ensure not only that its e-commerce platform provides the information required by these Directives and that its contracts with consumers are compliant with these Directives but also, for the reasons discussed above, that it has complied with any specific local laws that apply in this area.

 - Data privacy: the retailer will, in almost all cases, be collecting personal data through the use of their e-commerce platform and is likely to be responsible for compliance with data protection laws in respect of that data.
 This will involve, inter alia, ensuring that they use personal data in a lawful manner, that personal data is appropriately secured and that individuals are informed and give consent to the use of their personal data.
-The key consideration for companies offering goods or services in the EU will be ensuring compliance with the General Data Protection Regulation11 (see the dedicated chapter on data protection for a more detailed discussion on this).
+The key consideration for companies offering goods or services in the EU will be ensuring compliance with the General Data Protection Regulation13 (see Chapter 5 on data protection for a more detailed discussion on this).

 - Competition: the European Commission generally regards internet marketing and sales through websites as 'passive selling' for the purpose of the vertical restraints block exemption.
 Therefore, customers from outside a franchisee's exclusive territory who place an order with the franchisee as the operator of the website cannot be prevented from making a purchase from the franchisee, and must be free to make purchases over the internet in general.

 - Tax: local rules on sales tax are likely to apply to sales to consumers in other jurisdictions.
-Complying with these requirements may require a retailer to be registered with the tax authorities in the jurisdiction to which it is selling.
-In the course of running its e-commerce platform, the retailer may have to assess whether withholding tax will apply to any of its transactions (see the chapter 'Tax Considerations' for a more detailed discussion on this).
+Complying with these requirements may require a retailer to be registered with the tax authorities in the jurisdiction in which it is selling.
+In the course of running its e-commerce platform, the retailer may need to assess whether withholding tax will apply to any of its transactions (see Chapter 6 for a more detailed discussion on this).

 - E-money: payment over the internet is now ubiquitous.
-Many of these transactions use e-money, a digital cash equivalent, stored on an electronic device or remotely on a server in an e-wallet.
-E-money is usually backed by a credit or debit card or a bank account and allows money to be sent instantly and securely.
-Although these commonly offer a cheaper and more efficient payment system for retailers, caution should be taken as these transactions are likely to trigger the Electronic Money Directive12 and Payment Services Directive.13
+Many of these transactions use e-money (a digital cash equivalent) stored on an electronic device or remotely on a server in an e-wallet.
+E-money is usually funded from a credit or debit card or a bank account and allows money to be sent instantly and securely.
+Although these commonly offer a cheaper and more efficient payment system for retailers, caution should be taken as these arrangements are likely to trigger the Electronic Money Directive14 and the Payment Services Directive.15 Depending upon the exact form of the arrangements, either the retailer or a third-party electronic money provider may be subject to these requirements.

 - Virtual currencies: retailers may want to consider accepting virtual currencies such as bitcoin (distinct from e-money, as they are stand-alone currencies, rather than a digital version of fiat money) as a method of payment on their e-commerce platform.
 The recent emergence of virtual currencies in mainstream commerce (with large companies such as Microsoft and Expedia now accepting bitcoin for online payments) has left the law in this area playing catch-up.
 While some commentators have suggested that bitcoin should be governed by the Electronic Money Directive, others suggest it should fall under the Payment Services Directive.
-Despite much debate on the topic, the EU has not passed any specific legislation in relation to the status of bitcoin as a currency, and the European Banking Authority has highlighted the divergent approaches to regulating crypto assets that are emerging across EU Member States.14 Consequently, there is much uncertainty surrounding virtual currencies, and more significantly they are often unregulated, meaning retailers and consumers alike are not protected and may be at risk of losing their money should something go wrong.15
+Despite much debate on the topic, the EU has not passed any specific legislation in relation to the status of bitcoin as a currency, and the European Banking Authority has highlighted the divergent approaches to regulating crypto assets that are emerging across EU Member States.16 Consequently, there is much uncertainty surrounding virtual currencies, and more significantly they are often unregulated, meaning retailers and consumers alike are not protected and may be at risk of losing their money should something go wrong.17 Some regulators, such as the Financial Conduct Authority in the United Kingdom, have released guidance18 warning that virtual currencies (or 'exchange tokens') such as bitcoin are currently unregulated in the United Kingdom (although consultations are ongoing on whether the regulatory perimeter should be expanded to regulate virtual currencies).
+Further, the introduction of EU legislation19 means that, from 10 January 2020, exchanges trading virtual currencies and providers of virtual currency wallets must perform anti-money laundering checks on customers.
+This could catch retailers looking to integrate virtual currency payments into their e-commerce channels.

-- Merchant acquirers: to accept payments by card on their e-commerce platform retailers are likely to contract with a merchant acquirer, who acts as the link between the retailer, the card issuer and the payment networks.
-Since the merchant acquirer takes on the risk in each transaction, they commonly only contract on their standard terms, with no ability for a retailer to negotiate these.
+- Merchant acquirers: to accept payments by card on their e-commerce platform retailers are likely to contract with a merchant acquirer, who acts as the link between the retailer, the card issuer and the card schemes.
+Since merchant acquirers take on the risk in each transaction, they commonly only contract on their standard terms, with little or no room for a retailer to negotiate (although this is of course subject to the specific commercial positions and negotiating power of the parties).

 - Payment card industry data security standards (PCI DSS): since an e-commerce platform is likely to deal with credit and debit card data, the retailer must ensure that the platform complies with the requirements of PCI DSS.
 PCI DSS is a set of requirements on the storage and use of payment card data.
-Although PCI DSS does not have the force of law, it is administered by payment card schemes such as Visa and MasterCard, and non-compliance can result in fines.
+Although PCI DSS does not have the force of law, it is a set of industry standards administered by significant payments stakeholders, including payment card schemes such as Visa and MasterCard, and non-compliance can result in significant fines.

 The internet-enabled technologies that have revolutionised the retail landscape over the past 25 years continue to develop at a rapid pace.
 Global brand owners, seeking to operate their multichannel businesses and exploit the commercial opportunities that these developments present, find themselves needing to overcome the significant commercial challenges that are created by the borderless nature of the internet.
 This is achieved through careful negotiations with their commercial partners, which can include third-party franchisees.
 E-commerce retailers also find themselves needing to navigate through a sometimes bafflingly complex multi-jurisdictional legal landscape, which requires them to adopt sophisticated legal risk-mitigation strategies.
 For both brand owners and retailers, if these issues are successfully surmounted, substantial rewards are available.

-1 Ben Hughes is a senior associate at Bird & Bird LLP.
+1 Ben Hughes is a senior associate and Francesca Longsworth is an associate at Bird & Bird LLP.